 Ingredients & Why They Work

-- Sourdough bread: Sturdy and tangy, it crisps up beautifully for grilled cheese.
+- Sourdough bread: Tart and sturdy, it crisps beautifully for your grilled cheese.

 Make It Your Way